wework/speccy/README.md

 ```
 Usage: speccy <command>

 Options:

   -V, --version  output the version number
   -h, --help     output usage information

 Commands:

-  lint [options] <file-or-url>  Ensure your OpenAPI files are valid and up to scratch
+  lint [options] <file-or-url>
+  resolve [options] <file-or-url>
+  serve [options] <file>
 ```

-Right now the only command is lint, which looks like this:
+### Lint Command

+The goal here is to sniff your files for potentially bad things.
+"Bad" is objective, but you'll see validation errors, along with special rules for making your APIs better..

 ```
 Usage: lint [options] <file-or-url>